-6. Use the carriage forward/reverse switch (left side of control box) to move the cutting head to be a state of the front end of the mill.
-Lower and set the remaining rear outriggers.

-7. Level the sawmill by adjusting the outriggers to raise or lower each end of the sawmill.
+- Use the carriage forward/reverse switch (left side of control box) to move the cutting head toward the front end of the mill.
+Lower and set the remaining rear outriggers. - 7.
+Level the sawmill by adjusting the outriggers to raise or lower each end of the sawmill.
 Adjust all outriggers evenly to avoid twisting the mill frame by jacking one outrigger higher than the others.